Mets–Phillies rivalry: 2001–2003: Unbalanced schedule

 Major League Baseball changed its scheduling format in 2001, further intensifying division matchups throughout the league.
 The new "unbalanced schedule" allowed for additional games each season between divisional rivals, replacing additional series with teams outside the division.
 Due to the change, the Phillies and Mets now played each other 17 or more times each season (19 times in 2001).
 Early on, the unbalanced schedule favored the Mets, who had a winning percentage of .540 (27–23) against the division in the 2000 season, while the Phillies managed a .451 mark (23–28); the trend held true in 2001, when the Mets won the season series over the Phillies, 11–8.

 The scheduling drew criticism both when it was enacted and after the fact, with some analysts even positing that the unbalanced schedule hurt intra-divisional play.
 This, however, did not affect the Phillies and Mets, as they drew an average of 27,926 fans to their games in 2001.
 Attendance for the rivalry games increased in 2002, to 29,403 fans per game, as the Phillies bested the Mets in the season series, 10–9, and was strong in 2003, when they drew nearly 28,000 fans per game and the Phillies took their second consecutive season series, 12–7.

 2005–2006: The rivalry intensifies

 Billy Wagner (pictured) and Pat Burrell exchanged verbal shots in the media during 2006 and 2007.

 The signing of former Phillies closer Billy Wagner by the Mets between the 2005 and 2006 seasons was a factor in the intensification of the rivalry.
 Pat Burrell and Wagner became embroiled in heated media discussions after Wagner departed the Phillies.

 For the first time in 2006, both franchises fielded contenders until deep into the season.
 The Mets steadily led the NL East (finally supplanting the decade-long division champions, the Atlanta Braves), while the Phillies maintained pace as a wild card contender until the very end of the season.
 The Mets won the head-to-head season matchup, beating the Phillies 11 out of 18 times.
-The Mets won the division, but lost to the St. Louis Cardinals in the 2006 National League Championship Series.
+The Mets won the division, but lost to the St. Louis Cardinals in the 2006 NLCS.